papivot/kubectl_plugin_login/README.md

 **Requirements -**

 * PKS 1.4.x enviornment with UAA enabled as OIDC provider - use *kubectl-login-oidc*.
-* If OIDC is not enabled and access will be thru token/password, please use *kubectl-login-token*.
+* If OIDC is not enabled and/or access will be thru token/password - use *kubectl-login-token*.
 * curl/jq/openssl installed

 Validated on Linux and Mac.
 Can be used in interactive or automaded mode.